robinrendle/robinrendle.com/_projects/transfers.markdown

 ---
 title: The Transfers App
-subtitle: Improving the customer onboarding experience at Gusto.
+subtitle: Improving the onboarding experience at Gusto with a brand new internal app.
+extract: |
-extract: Gusto is a payroll, benefits and HR platform for more than 65,000 companies and late last year I was tasked with the design and development of the Transfers app; this was an internal tool that was used to onboard particularly large companies that wanted to switch to Gusto.
+  Gusto is a payroll, benefits and HR platform for more than 65,000 companies and late last year I was tasked with helping the Transfers team; this is the department that will help migrate data for a customer from another payroll service into Gusto’s system.
+So we came up with a plan to design an internal tool that could abstract this information as quickly and as accurately as possible whilst improving the team’s process along the way.
 role: Design lead and front-end development
 results: Decreased the amount of time it took to transfer a company by more than 33%.
 customCSSClass: transfers